mongodb/mongo/src/mongo/gotools/src/github.com/mongodb/mongo-tools/CONTRIBUTING.md

 If TOOLS_TESTING_UNIT is set to "true" in the environment, unit tests will run.
 If TOOLS_TESTING_INTEGRATION is set to "true" in the environment, integration tests will run.

-Integration tests require a `mongod` (running on port 33333) while unit tests do not.
+Integration tests require a `merizod` (running on port 33333) while unit tests do not.

-To run the quality assurance tests, you need to have the latest stable version of the rebuilt tools, `mongod`, `mongos`, and `mongo` in your current working directory.
+To run the quality assurance tests, you need to have the latest stable version of the rebuilt tools, `merizod`, `merizos`, and `merizo` in your current working directory.

 ```
 cd test/qa-tests
 python buildscripts/smoke.py bson export files import oplog restore stat top
 ```
-_Some tests require older binaries that are named accordingly (e.g. `mongod-2.4`, `mongod-2.6`, etc).
-You can use [setup_multiversion_mongodb.py](test/qa-tests/buildscripts/setup_multiversion_mongodb.py) to download those binaries_
+_Some tests require older binaries that are named accordingly (e.g. `merizod-2.4`, `merizod-2.6`, etc).
+You can use [setup_multiversion_merizodb.py](test/qa-tests/buildscripts/setup_multiversion_merizodb.py) to download those binaries_